2025–26 Première Ligue

-The 2025–26 Première Ligue season, also known as Arkema Première Ligue for sponsorship reasons, is the 52nd season of top national women's football league in France and the second season since its rebranding as Première Ligue.
+The 2025–26 Première Ligue season, also known as Arkema Première Ligue for sponsorship reasons, was the 52nd season of top national women's football league in France and the second season since its rebranding as Première Ligue.

-Lyon are the defending champions, having won their record-extending 18th title in the 2024–25 season.
+Lyon were the defending champions, having won their record-extending 18th title in the 2024–25 season.

-The season began on 6 September 2025 and is scheduled to end on 31 May 2026 with the play-off final.
+The season began on 6 September 2025 and ended on 29 May 2026 with the play-off final.

+Lyon successfully defended their title after defeating Paris FC in the final 5–0.